Skip to Content

 Reactive parenting can lead to inconsistency and confusion for the child.
 It can exacerbate challenges and conflicts.

-Responsive parenting, on the other hand, emphasizes empathy, patience, and communication, aiming to nurture and guide rather than control.
-It fosters a supportive and trusting relationship, promoting healthy emotional development and promoting secure attachment in children.
+On the other hand, responsive parenting emphasizes empathy, patience, and communication, aiming to nurture and guide rather than control.
+It fosters a supportive and trusting relationship, promoting healthy emotional development and secure attachment in children.

 How to stop being a reactive parent